sonic-net/SONiC/doc/logging/persistent_logger/persistent_loglevel.md

 ## 5.1 Keep log level persistent to warm-boot automatic

   The current implementation supports this approach and does not need to add any additional implementation.
-### todo add how it impact today (run warm bolot with default loglevel and with debug loglevel)

 ## 5.2 Make the log level persistent to warm-boot only by command